Tikran

 Tikran is a village in Dalmau block of Rae Bareli district, Uttar Pradesh, India.
 It is located 8 km from Lalganj, the nearest large town.
 As of 2011, it has a population of 1,011 people, in 181 households.
-It has one primary school and no healthcare facilities and does not host a permanent market or weekly haat.
+It has one primary school.
+The village lacks healthcare facilities, weekly haat or permanent market.
 It belongs to the nyaya panchayat of Madhukarpur.

-The 1951 census recorded Tikran as comprising 3 hamlets, with a total population of 317 people (164 male and 153 female), in 67 households and 61 physical houses.
+The 1951 census recorded Tikran as comprising 3 hamlets, with a population of 317 people (164 male and 153 female), in 67 households and 61 physical houses.
 The area of the village was given as 299 acres.
 11 residents were literate, all male.
 The village was listed as belonging to the pargana of Dalmau and the thana of Dalmau.